cashnft/passwordmanager/README.md

 2. Password Storage: All user passwords are stored in an encrypted form.

 3. User friendly Interface: The system provides an interface for adding, retrieving, and managing passwords.

+Encryption
+The project utilizes SHA-256, a complex hashing function, to protect the sensitive information.
+This ensures that even if unauthorized access occurs the stored passwords remain secure.

+Interface
+The password manager will feature a simple console based interface.
+The user can navigate to the different options and add and receive passwords easily.